 Because I wanted to bring my 'story map' with me to the writing group, I used Post-It notes in a notebook to outline my story.
 One night in the group I pulled out my notebook and most of my precisely arrange Post-It notes fluttered to the floor.
 There had to be a better way.
 On the long drive home I had an idea.

 I got home about midnight and began writing a tiny software program.
 By 3am I had the beginnings of a program that simulated electronic index cards that automatically arranged and renumbered themselves.
 As I finished my first screenplay and began outlining my second script I added features to the program as necessary to make the program fit the way I think and write.
 Six months later, just before we broke for the Christmas holidays I gave the program to the writing group as a Christmas present.

 When we returned from the holiday everyone raved about my program and said I should sell it in stores.
 I was not really interested in being in software business and didn't know anything about it, but after a few weeks of nagging from the group I decided to make a few calls.

 I called two stores that specialized in software and products for writers.
 They both said they would carry my program without even seeing it.
 I put my second script on hold but continued meeting with my writing group to get feedback from my 'users'.
 I spent the next six months of weekends and evening polishing the program, manual, online help, packaging, and a hundred other details I didn't know about.
 Oh and one more thing: I needed a name for the product.
-My wife came up with the prefect name.
+My family came up with the perfect name.
 Of course I hated it.
 Everyone else loved it.

 We shipped Writer's Blocks 1.0 in July 1994 and the rest as they say is history.
-I've written over 100,000 lines of code to create the four versions of Writer's Blocks so I still consider myself a writer.
+I've written over 100,000 lines of code to create the five versions of Writer's Blocks so I still consider myself a writer.
 But I never did finish my second script...someday...someday.